rozsass/text-dev-editor/_pages/whydevelop.md

 Materials in applied social science or business often include a range of numbers and exhibits: tables, graphs, or even maps.
 An essential aspect of quality is to check the consistency of all the figures throughout the material.
 To that end, I compare numbers in text and exhibits to make sure they match.
 I check if graph axes, table headings and footnotes are properly written and displayed, if the same currency is used throughout the text or if graphs are readable at all.

-## A caveat

-I am not a language editor and you may need to have one.